jeffkraken/jeffkraken/README.md

 - 👋 Hi, I’m @jeffkraken aka @abandonfreewifi
 - 👀 I’m interested in Digital Literacy, Cybersecurity, and Educational Technology.
-- 🌱 I’m currently learning how to build a better portfolio.
+- 🌱 I’m still learning but I'm most comfortable with PowerShell, Python, BASH, and C#.
 - 📫 LinkedIN would be the easiest place to reach me.
 Feel free to connect on there and shoot a message.
 - ⚡ My first hacking projects were: